Activating the mailbox Guard

 Step 3: Set up key pair

-In the new mailbox Guard environment, you will find the menu item Your keys.
+In the mailbox Guard settings, you will find the menu item Your keys.

 Create a new key pair

-- Please select the Create new button under the menu item Your keys.
+- Click the Create new button under the menu item Your keys.

 - Assign a secure password for the private key.